 This does away with the complexities of dealing with varying levels of scale and reduces the possibility of sharding the database long before it’s actually needed.

-In reality, you may want the users to be able to interact with each other directly, without needing to make an update to the database each time.
+In reality, you may want users to be able to interact with each other directly, without needing to make an update to the database each time.
 Let’s see how we can achieve this with Ably.

-This way, the database’s burden is lifted by removing it from the crossfire of mostly ephemera.
+With this approach, the database’s burden is lifted by removing it from the crossfire of mostly ephemera.
 This further reduces the load on the database and restricts contact from front-end clients, which may be crucial for some applications.

 We hope this article helps you understand the key challenges and limitations you would face trying to use the Firebase database to deliver chat apps (or any other type of realtime experiences for end-users) at scale.
 As we have seen, due to its database-centric nature, Firebase comes with a set of disadvantages.
 However, by using a Firebase database in combination with Ably for realtime messaging, you can ship scalable chat functionality in a cost-effective manner, while avoiding the complexity that comes with managing and scaling a realtime messaging layer.